Creating a healthy and long life for your dog

-Today, I will focus on the conditions affecting the head and what I have learned.
-But before I start describing the most common problems caused by flow restriction to the head, I want to ask you to test something on your own body.
+Today, I'll focus on the conditions affecting the head and share what I've learned.
+But before I start describing the most common problems caused by restriction of flow to the head, I want to ask you to test something on your own body.

 - Sit down on a chair

 - Clasp your neck with your hands with thumbs facing forward

 - Squeeze hard

 Did you feel your head pressure increase?
 Did you experience the sensation of blood rushing to your head and pressure building up in the eyes and ears?
 Did you feel your face swell up and turn red?
 Did you get a headache?